mvlassis/crisp/README.md

 # chip-8-rust
-Chip-8 emulator written in rust
+Chip-8 emulator written in Rust

 ## Features
 - All opcodes of the original Chip-8 implemented
+- All quirks of the original Chip-8 correctly implemented
+- Support for the SCHIP-1.1 variant
 - Sound support
 - Configuration file to store all settings
 - Reset button